BBC Radio Manchester: BBC Radio Manchester (1970–1988)

 BBC Radio Manchester launched at 6 am on 10 September 1970 as the first local radio station in the city of Manchester.
+The first voice on air was Alan Sykes.
 Initially broadcasting from studios at 33 Piccadilly overlooking Piccadilly Gardens in the city centre, the station's long-standing home was New Broadcasting House on Oxford Road.
-Radio Manchester originally broadcast only on 95.1 VHF (FM); the frequency of 206 metres (1457 kHz), on the AM medium wave band was added approximately 2 years after the station first went on air.
-The first voice on air was Alan Sykes.
+Radio Manchester originally broadcast only on 95.1 VHF (FM); the frequency of 206 metres (1457 kHz), on the AM medium wave band was added in 1972, originally from a low-powered transmitter in Cheetham Hill before the more powerful Ashton Moss transmitter went on air in 1976.
 Other presenters included Roy Cross, Sandra Chalmers, Mike Riddoch and Alex Greenhalgh.
 A very popular evening show developed from around 1973 to mid 1975 'the Baron from the BBC'.

-In the mid 1970s, Radio Manchester was notable for the "Midway through the Day" programme which introduced strip programming and ran from lunchtime until 7 pm.
+In the mid-1970s, Radio Manchester was notable for the "Midway through the Day" programme which introduced strip programming and ran from lunchtime until 7 pm.
 Presenters changed throughout the day, and it was the precursor of the now common chat and music format.
 At the same time Radio Manchester began an evening programme from 10 pm to midnight which often repeated interviews from "Midway through the Day".
 By the 1980s, the late evening programming had ended, apart from on Sundays when local programming continued to be broadcast until midnight.

 Opt-out stations

 In late 1983 and throughout most of 1984, Radio Manchester ran a series of experimental community stations jointly funded by the BBC and the Greater Manchester County Council, each of which broadcast on 1296 kHz AM in turn.
-The stations were BBC Radio Bury (late 1983 / early 1984), BBC Radio Oldham, BBC Radio Rochdale (eight weeks from 14 May 1984), BBC Radio Trafford (which operated from a mobile studio in a school playground) and BBC Radio Wigan (summer 1984).
-The stations were part-time services which opted out from the main BBC Radio Manchester service.
+The stations were BBC Radio Oldham (October and November 1983), BBC Radio Bury (late 1983 / early 1984), BBC Radio Trafford (which operated from a mobile studio in a school playground from late February until Easter 1984), BBC Radio Rochdale (eight weeks from 14 May 1984), and BBC Radio Wigan (summer 1984).
+The stations were part-time services which opted out from the main BBC Radio Manchester service on weekday mornings.
 The experiments were never repeated.

+End of MW broadcasting

+The station stopped broadcasting on medium-wave in September 1992 so that a commercial service could use that frequency although this commercial station - Fortune 1458 - did not go on air until 1994 which meant that the frequency was silent for approximately two years.